swiftdiaries/cisco-kubeflow-starter-pack/apps/healthcare/covid-forecasting/onprem/pipelines/covid-visualization/README.md

 # Python based visualizations
 Python based visualizations are a new method of generating visualizations within Kubeflow Pipelines that allow for rapid development, experimentation, and customization when visualizing results.
 Python based visualizations provide two categories of visualizations.
 The first being **predefined visualizations**.
 These visualizations are provided by default in Kubeflow Pipelines and serve as a way for you and your customers to easily and quickly generate powerful visualizations.
 The second category is **custom visualizations**.
-Custom visualizations allow for you and your customers to provided Python visualization code to be used to generate visualizations.For information about Python based visualizations and how to use them, please visit the [documentation page](https://www.kubeflow.org/docs/pipelines/sdk/python-based-visualizations).
+Custom visualizations, allow for you and your customers, to provide Python visualization code to be used to generate visualizations.For information about Python based visualizations and how to use them, please visit the [documentation page](https://www.kubeflow.org/docs/pipelines/sdk/python-based-visualizations).

 ## Prerequisites